| HMRC Reference:Notice 700/45 (October 2012) | View Change History |

 The transitional arrangements provide that no adjustment or error correction notification made between 1 April 2009 and 31 March 2010 can be made for any accounting period ending before 1 April 2006.

-For instance, on 31 March 2009 the earliest accounting period for which a claim may be made for a refund of overdeclared output tax under section 80(1) Value Added Tax Act 1994 is the accounting period ending on 31 March 2006 (the old three year rule).
+For instance, on 31 March 2009 the earliest accounting period for which a claim may be made for a refund of overdeclared output tax under section 80(1) Value Added Tax Act 1994 is the accounting period ending on 31 March 2006 (the old 3-year rule).

 On 30 April 2009, the earliest accounting period for which a claim may be made under section 80(1) would be that ending on 30 April 2006.